The Marine 5: Battleground

-The Marine 5: Battleground is a 2017 American action film.
-It is the fifth installment of The Marine franchise and sees Mike "The Miz" Mizanin reprise his role from The Marine 3: Homefront and The Marine 4: Moving Target.
+The Marine 5: Battleground is a 2017 American action film, directed by James Nunn.
+It is the fifth installment of The Marine film series and sees Mike "The Miz" Mizanin reprise his role from The Marine 3: Homefront and The Marine 4: Moving Target.
 This is the first film in the series to not be distributed by 20th Century Fox.

 Plot

 Former convict Cole and his accomplice Taylor kill the gang leader Rodrigo in a drive-by shooting.
 The gang, hearing the shooting, rush out of the bar and shoots the truck, mortally wounding Taylor and injuring Cole as they drive away to the parking lot near the amusement park and makes an emergency call.
 Infuriated, the bikers begin to chase down the truck.

 Meanwhile, former marine Jake Carter, now working as paramedic, with his partner Zoe, rescues a woman named Ana after a crane carrying bricks falls onto her car; she dies shortly due to loss of blood.
 As they depart, they receive a distress call coming from the parking lot.

 They both arrive at the parking lot and find Cole and a dead Taylor, but three of the gang members arrive and intercept them.
 They attempt to escape in Cole's truck but the engine is destroyed by the gunshots and they escape.
 Another gang member, Alonzo, orders to surrender who shot Rodrigo or they will come to kill them.
 Deducing Cole to have lost a lot of blood, Zoe persuades Carter to stabilize his condition.
 As he heads back to the truck to retrieve the medical kit that was left behind, a gang member, Murphy intercepts him but Carter kills her, while Zoe creates a diversion to allow Cole to hide safely but she is knocked out and taken hostage by Deacon.

 Two floors away, Alonzo holds Zoe at gunpoint, threatening to kill her if Carter doesn't surrender the man responsible.
 Carter uses Taylor's corpse as a decoy and presents him to Alonzo and Deacon, who release Zoe.
 After both gang members depart, thinking that the man solely responsible for Rodrigo's death is dead, Zoe calls out to Carter asking him to untie her hands.
 Alonzo and Deacon, anticipating that they could now get rid of both paramedics, shoot Zoe in the head, but Carter finds cover.